encarnac/tv-movie-reminder/README.md

 <!-- ROADMAP -->
-## Feature Roadmap
+## Roadmap
 ### v1.0.0
-- [x] Configure server to call TMDB for titles
+- [x] Search The Movie Database API for tv shows or movies by title
-- [x] Display list of results as cards
+- [x] Display results as a collection of Bootstrap 5 cards
-- [x] Toggle modal with selected card's details
-- [x] Authenticate the Google Oauth2 Client
-- [x] Display user's Google Calendar events
-- [x] Delete a reminder from the user's calendar
+- [x] Filters out cancelled/released content from results
-- [x] Add a movie to the user's calendar
+- [x] Selecting a card opens a modal with more detailed info and option to add
-- [x] Add a series to the user's calendar
+- [x] Selectively add episodes to the watchlist or add all upcoming
-- [x] Create 'tv-movie' calendar if none exists
+- [x] Only adds future release dates to calendar
-- [x] Display user’s info in offcanvas
-### v1.1.0
+- [x] Authenticate with Google OAuth2 using [@react-oauth](https://github.com/MomenSherif/react-oauth) and Google API Node Client
-- [x] Create a database to save session offline
+- [x] Adds user token database on login and uses cookies to save session state
-- [x] Handle refresh tokens
+- [x] Deletes user from the database and revokes tokens onlogout
+- [x] Displays the user's profile photo, name, email, and link to Google Calendar in a Bootstrap offcanvas component
+- [x] Creates a secondary calendar called 'tv-movie' in the user's Google Calendar or finds one if it exists
-- [x] Display events using FullCalendar
+- [x] Display the user's Google Calendar watchlist as a [FullCalendar](https://fullcalendar.io/) list (monthly view)
-- [x] Mass delete content from watchlist
+- [x] Select multiple events to delete from the watchlist
-- [x] Clear results button appears as you scroll and jumps to top
-- [x] Clear button for resetting text input value
-- [x] Alert appears to confirm add/delete actions
-- [x] Replace Python with Javascript for accessing TMDB API
-- [x] Implement responsive mobile design
+- [x] Responsive mobile design using Bootstrap 5 breakpoints
-- [x] Only display upcoming content on/after the current year
-- [x] Only add episodes to the watchlist that have not aired
-- [x] External link to 'tv-movie' calendar in user tab
-- [x] Logout button also revokes permissions/access token
+### To-Do:
-- [x] Add individual episode reminders
+- [x] Deploy a live demo
-- [x] Sticky button for jumping to the top of the page
-- [x] Clicking on down arrow jumps to the results section
-### v1.1.1
 - [ ] Fix modal bugs
 - [ ] Implement React Router 6
 - [ ] Implement useReducer or useContext
 - [ ] Optimize rendering and remove unnecessary
 - [ ] Component testing
-### Other
-- [x] Deploy a live demo

 <p align="right">(<a href="#table-of-contents">back to top</a>)</p>